kepuss/test/demo/interop/interop.md

 # Gluu Gateway - Keycloak Interoperation

 ## Description
-This configuration is created to visualize the flexibility of Gluu Gateway to work with different IDPs (not only Gluu Server which is the default
+This interoperation demo is created to visualize the flexibility of Gluu Gateway to work with different IDPs (not only Gluu Server which is the default
 IDP).
-Gluu Gateway is a API gateway software which introduces additional layer of resource protection.
+Gluu Gateway is an API gateway software which introduces an additional layer of resource protection.
 It gives an easy way to implement User Managed
-Access protocol to RESTful resources.
-Gluu Gateway is built on top of Kong API Gateway and thus it inherits all functionalities additionally to the benefits gained from UMA protocol.
+Access protocol for RESTful resources.
+Gluu Gateway is built on top of the Kong API Gateway and thus it inherits all its functionalities, which is additional benefit to the Gluu Gateway's core features.

  Gluu Gateway is the first API Gateway which implements UMA protocol and because of open source nature of UMA protocol and Gluu Gateway implementation it is easy to integrate with other vendors.
-In this article I would like to explain how you can use Gluu Gateway with your Existing
+In this article I would like to show how you can use Gluu Gateway with your Existing
   Keycloak IDP server.

 ## Architecture